 #3 – Prudence

-It is imperative that financial statements must show the true and fair view of the picture.
-So, it is always prudent to show the offset account separately and at any point, it gives us the netbook value explaining what the actual cost was and how much of that has been depreciated.
-It also helps in creating reserves and later any change in the expected number can be adjusted through allowances and reserves.
+Financial statementsFinancial StatementsFinancial statements are written reports prepared by a company's management to present the company's financial affairs over a given period (quarter, six monthly or yearly).
+These statements, which include the Balance Sheet, Income Statement, Cash Flows, and Shareholders Equity Statement, must be prepared in accordance with prescribed and standardized accounting standards to ensure uniformity in reporting at all levels. must show an accurate and fair view of the picture.
+So, it is always prudent to show this account separately, and at any point, it gives us the netbook value explaining what the actual cost was and how much of that has been depreciated.
+It also helps create reserves, and later any change in the expected number can be adjusted through allowances and reserves.

 #4 – Accounting